-- · Conflicts of interest - · Proper use of Seeka information, assets and property - Conduct, valuing individuals' differences and respecting all stakeholders - Dealing with gifts or gratuities - Whistle blowing for safe reporting of potential wrong doing - Compliance with laws and Seeka policies - Managing breaches of Seeka's Code of Ethics
+- · Conflicts of interest - Proper use of Seeka information, assets and property - · Conduct, valuing individuals' differences and respecting all stakeholders - Dealing with gifts or gratuities - · Whistle blowing for safe reporting of potential wrong doing - Compliance with laws and Seeka policies - Managing breaches of Seeka's Code of Ethics

-Seeka also has a strict Insider Trading Policy prohibiting the direct or indirect dealing in Seeka financial products when holding inside information, plus a duty of confidentiality that protects the dissemination and use of confidential company information.
+Seeka also has a strict Insider Trading Policy that applies to the Seeka team of directors, officers, senior managers and all employees, that prohibits team members from direct or indirect dealing in Seeka financial products when holding inside information, plus a duty of confidentiality that protects the dissemination and use of confidential company information.

-The Insider Trading Policy defines black-out periods during which restricted persons are prohibited from trading in Seeka shares unless provided with a specific exemption by the Board.
-Each black-out period starts 30 days prior to and finishes the first trading day after key events; being the half-year and full-year balance dates, and the release to the NZX of any announcement relating to an offer in Seeka shares.
+The Insider Trading Policy defines black-out periods during which restricted persons (defined below) are prohibited from trading in Seeka shares unless provided with a specific exemption by the Board.
+Each black-out period starts 30 days prior to, and finishes the first trading day after, key events; being the half-year and full-year balance dates, and the release to the NZX of any announcement relating to an offer in Seeka shares.

 Restricted persons includes all directors, executive officers, members of the management executive team and their administrative staff, any trusts and companies controlled by such persons, and advisors.
+The policy also specifies that Seeka team members should not engage in short-term trading.